t00/deltoo/README.md

     Style = csDropDownList

 Having said that, for all those who seek a free TCheckComboBox which have all or some of aforementioned features, feel free to use it.

+Update 2014/02/07

+ - implemented and fixed previously completely not tested ValuesAreFlags behavior - now properly returns textual representation of sum of flags in Value
+ - replaced GetCheck and SetCheck with Checked property (TODO: BeginUpdate / EndUpdate functions stopping SetChecked from updating control before EndUpdate)
+ - implemented Clear for all collections
+ - changed the type of FChecked collection from dynamic array to TList due to reference issues

 TGenericStringList<T>
 ==============